Textile-Like Texture on a French Looped Ribbon Clip-Brooch in 18K Yellow Gold and Diamonds.

-As the austere and world weary 1940s morphed into the fabulous and affluent 1950s, gold jewelry retained its popularity but with a twist, a tassel or a texture.
-Ribbons and bows, flowers and leaves so popular in the 40s were being rendered in the new more textural style.
-Gone were the smooth and silky expanses of mirror finish, the satin ribbon-like gold swaths and sinuous swirls were usurped by woven, linked, twisted and textured chunky gold renderings of the same themes.
-The influence of Abstraction and Surrealism on the art world found it's way into the design of everyday objects and these same curviliniar shapes began to impact the world of jewelry.
-Grittier, amplified and articulated three dimensional textile motifs were employed to set off bold gemstones and make a fearless fashion statement.
+As the austere and world-weary 1940s morphed into the fabulous and affluent 1950s, gold jewelry retained its popularity but with a twist, a tassel or a texture.
+Ribbons and bows, flowers and leaves so popular in the 40s, were being rendered in the new more textural style.
+Gone were the smooth and silky expanses of mirror finish; the satin ribbon-like gold swaths and sinuous swirls were usurped by woven, linked, twisted and textured chunky gold renderings of the same themes.
+The influence of Abstraction and Surrealism on the art world found it's way into the design of everyday objects and these same curvilinear shapes began to impact the world of jewelry.
+Grittier, amplified and articulated three-dimensional textile motifs were employed to set off bold gemstones and make a fearless fashion statement.
 After the parsimonious war years, the world was ready for flamboyant displays of gems and jewelry.

 Once again, Paris was the center of Haute Joaillerie with the pulse of the jewelry world firmly beating in the Place Vendôme and on the Rue de la Paix.
-The major pre-war jewelry houses; Cartier, Van Cleef & Arpels, Sterlé and others were still the height of popularity finding a wider audience among the newly prosperous.
-Relying heavily on their pre-war designs while innovating and integrating new looks, for example Cartier was building on its iconic panther brooch.
+The major pre-war jewelry houses, Cartier, Van Cleef & Arpels, Sterlé and others, were still the height of popularity finding a wider audience among the newly prosperous by relying heavily on their pre-war designs while innovating and integrating new looks such as Cartier's innovations on its iconic panther brooch.
 American jewelers were raising their profiles with the keen use of designers like Jean Schlumberger for Tiffany.
 In New York Harry Winston was in his heyday, securing important diamonds, gems and pearls in dainty, flexible platinum settings.
 He believed gemstones were the essential element of the jewel; they alone dictated the design.
 His breathtaking creations were enormously successful with his wealthy clientele.

 Boucheron Demi-Parure with Turquoise, Sapphirs and Diamonds in Gold, c.1955.